Certseeds/GraphicsMagick/www/contribute.rst

 * Join the GraphicsMagick Group as a full-fledged developer with Mercurial commit access.

+* Develop new 'convert6' and 'mogrify6' front ends which emulate essential option parsing features of ImageMagick 6.X while supporting operations currently in GraphicsMagick.

 Regardless of how you choose to contribute, your contributions will be treated with the respect and value that they deserve.